dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/scaling-aspnet-apps/scaling-aspnet-apps.md

 1. After the container registry is created, make sure it is selected, and then choose finish.
 Visual Studio will close the dialog workflow and display a summary of the publishing profile.
 1. Select **Publish** in the upper right of the publishing profile summary to deploy your app to Azure.

 When the deployment finishes, Visual Studio will launch the browser to display your hosted app.
-Search for *Microsoft* in the form field, and you should see a list of repositories displayed.
+Search for `Microsoft` in the form field, and you should see a list of repositories displayed.

 ## Scale and troubleshoot the app

 Your app is currently running without any issues, but you'd like to scale the app across more instances in anticipation of high traffic volumes.

-1. In the Azure Portal, search for the GitHub Explorer container app in the top level search bar and select it from the results.
+1. In the Azure Portal, search for the `razorscaling-app-****` container app in the top level search bar and select it from the results.
 1. On the overview page, select **Scale** from the left navigation, and then select **+ Edit and deploy**.
 1. On the revisions page, switch to the **Scale** tab.
 1. Set both the min and max instances to **4** and then select **Create**.
 This configuration change will guarantee your app is scaled horizontally across several instances.